sonocotta/esp32-tas5805m-dac/README.md

 ## EQ controls

 TAS5805M DAC has a powerful 15-channel EQ that allows defining each channel's transfer function using BQ coefficients.
 In a practical sense, it allows us to draw pretty much any curve in a frequency response.
 I decided to split the audio range into 15 sections, defining for each a -15..+15 dB adjustment range and appropriate bandwidth to cause mild overlap.
 This allows both to keep the curve flat enough to not cause distortions even in extreme settings, but also allows a wide range of transfer characteristics.
-This EQ setup is a common approach for full-range speakers; the subwoofer/satellite profiles described in the next sections.
+This EQ setup is a common approach for full-range speakers; the subwoofer/satellite profiles are described in the next sections.

 | Band | Center Frequency (Hz) | Frequency Range (Hz) | Q-Factor (Approx.) |
 |------|-----------------------|----------------------|--------------------|